DevonMPhillips/Azure-Secure-Cloud-Foundation-and-Threat-Detection/README.md

-4. Enforce Multi-Factor Authentication: Using Security Defaults to keep costs at zero.
-(Note: Conditional Access policies are the enterprise standard, but require a paid Premium P1 license.
-We will use Security Defaults, Microsoft's free baseline).
+#### 4. Enforce Multi-Factor Authentication.

 In the Entra ID overview menu, scroll down to Properties.

 At the bottom of the page, click the link for Manage security defaults.
 Ensure the toggle is set to Enabled.
-(If it prompts you to disable classic policies, accept it).

 Click Save.
-All users in the tenant are now required to register for MFA using the Microsoft Authenticator app.
+Now all users in the tenant are now required to register for MFA using the Microsoft Authenticator app.

 <img width="1092" height="862" alt="image" src="https://github.com/user-attachments/assets/148b134c-bb2c-4ec9-89eb-32ae9fc9b7cb" />